OrMullerHahitti/Belief-Propagation-Simulator/docs/index.rst

 1. :doc:`quickstart` gives you runnable snippets using the recommended flow (``FGBuilder`` → engine → simulator).
-2. :doc:`user_guide` dives into each layer in detail—from agents up through analyzer tooling—highlighting when to rely on helpers versus manual wiring.
+2. :doc:`user_guide` dives into each layer in detail—from agents up through snapshot tooling—highlighting when to rely on helpers versus manual wiring.
 3. :doc:`howto_snapshots` provides a comprehensive guide to capturing, analyzing, and visualizing algorithm state at each iteration—essential for debugging and validating convergence.